Pretty Good Year

 Oh, look!
 It's December!

-That seems like a bit of an excuse to do a roundup of what's been happening here at Axial3D for the last while.
+That seems like a bit of an excuse to do a roundup of what's been happening here at Axial3D in 2018.

 It's hard to know where to start… but we shall do so by looking forward before we look back.
 Just a few weeks ago we found out that our pitch to present at South By Southwest (SXSW) was successful.
 While originally a film and music festival, SXSW has in recent years grown and established itself as a world-leading tech festival, while still maintaining its music, film and comedy festival roots.
 Speaking slots at this event are extremely competitive so we are very excited to be presenting our panel discussion “Tumours, Transplants & Technology: AI For Life” on March the 12th in the Health and MedTech stream.